 Sea Star Festival - Credit: Sea Star Photo Team

-The fifth edition of the Sea Star Festival will take place in Umag in Istria on the 19th and 20th May 2023, a slightly earlier date than normal!
+The eighth edition of Sea Star Festival will take place in Umag in Istria from the 28th – 31st May 2026.

 Sea Star Festival

-Taking place in the Stella Maris lagoon in the very pretty Istrian town of Umag – one of the most northern of all the towns on Croatia’s coastline – this is one of the earliest events on the Croatian festival calendar.
-The festival officially runs over these two days in mid May; however, there is also a welcome party on the 18th May and a closing party on the 21st so you can easily party for four days straight!
+Held in the Stella Maris lagoon in the very pretty Istrian town of Umag – one of the most northern of all the towns on Croatia’s coastline – this is one of the earliest events on the Croatian festival calendar.
+The festival officially runs over two days in late May.
+There is, however, also a welcome day on the 28th May and a closing party on the 31st, so you can easily party for four days straight if you want to extend the fun.

 Credit: Sea Star Photo Team